 Child maintenance is paid either until your child turns 16 or until they finish full-time, non-advanced education (A levels, BTEC national diploma), up to their 20th birthday.
-It is best to try and agree how much the parent doing most Your basic legal position of the childcare will receive from the other.
-You can find out how much child maintenance you should be paying or receiving by using the official Child maintenance calculator on the GOV.UK website.
+It is best to try and agree how much the parent doing most of the childcare will receive from the other.
+You can get an estimate of how much child maintenance you should be paying or receiving by using the official Child maintenance calculator on the GOV.UK website.

 If you really can't agree the amount, either of you can apply to the Child Maintenance Service (CMS).
-You can contact Child Maintenance Options for support by calling 0800 953 0191 - Monday to Friday, 8am to 8pm, or by using their online form.
+You can do this online or by phone.
 Beware, if you end up needing the Child Maintenance Service (CMS) to deal with the payments, both of you will have to pay fees for that service.

 If the children are not actually your children (for example, if they are your ex's children from a previous relationship) you are not financially responsible for them unless you have adopted them.
-This doesn't mean you can't ask to spend time with them and if necessary apply for a child arrangements order.
+This doesn't mean you can't ask to spend time with them and if really necessary apply for a child arrangements order.